FUB-HCC/WhiteBoard-Implementation-Examples/README.md

     `java p2p.Peer 12345`
     `java p2p.Peer 12344 localhost 12345`

-Each edit on the Whiteborad of a Peer is broadcasted to all others.
+Each edit on the Whiteboard of a Peer is broadcasted to all others.
 An edit has a logical time-stamp, and every Peer records a sorted array of all edits to generate a consistent state of the Whiteboard.